zgrtgy/llm-tse/README.md

-Supplementary materials for the paper **'Large Language Models Unpack Complex Political Opinions through Target-Stance Extraction.'**
+Supplementary materials for the paper **'Large Language Models Unpack Complex Political Opinions through Target-Stance Extraction.'** https://arxiv.org/abs/2603.23531
-Includes the prompts used in benchmarks, the annotated stance-detection dataset, the annotator codebook, and the codebase.
+Includes the annotated target-stance extraction dataset, the annotator codebook, the prompts used in benchmarks and the codebase.

 'Codebook' includes the codebook used by the annotators.